wizkidweb/PHP-Mustache-MVC-Framework/README.md

-# Mustache PHP MVC System

 This is an easy-to-use PHP MVC framework using the Mustache templating engine.
+I created this framework to help me better create PHP web applications and dynamic websites in a quick and efficient manner.
+I prefer it over other more powerful frameworks because it is simple, but not "magical" or too far away from "vanilla".

 ## Adding Pages
 It's easy to add a page to your MVC website system.
 Simply create a PHP document in the **controller** folder with the name of your page, appended with *Controller.class.php*.